bolrog/d2dx/README.md

 ## Donations

-D2DX is free software, but if you enjoy the project and want to donate, [click here](https://commerce.coinbase.com/checkout/13ed8fc7-d7f3-428c-b834-ab7bd6501db7).
+D2DX is free software, but if you enjoy the project and want to buy me a coffee, [click here](https://commerce.coinbase.com/checkout/13ed8fc7-d7f3-428c-b834-ab7bd6501db7).

 ## Recent release history